IoannaNika/Read_simulators/README.md

 # Read_simulators
-Scripts for simulating long reads
+Scripts for simulating long reads and creating datasets